csci-1301/csci-1301.github.io/docs/topics_list.md

 - The difference between postfix and infix notation for unary operators :question:
 - Comparison operators: `!=`, `==`, `>`, `>=`, `<`, `<=`
 - Boolean logical operators: `&&`, `||`, `!`
-- Precedence and "vadidity" of some expressions (typically, `!
+- Precedence and "validity" of some expressions (typically, `!
 2 < 3` is not a valid expression)
 - Combined assignment operators: `+=`, `*=`, `-=`, `/=`, `%=`

 ## Strings